theassyrian/Sqraper/README.md

 # Sqraper
 PHP 8Kun Q post scraper.

+View this README.md RAW for a more true reading experience :)

 -----------------

 IMPORTANT!
 This is a pre-release.
 It wasn't intended to be released this soon.
 It is being released in BETA early and to